 But in those simple steps bury some details.
 To run a successful DIY PR campaign, you’ll need to understand the process and create your own plan.
 That’s the goal with this post.

 Let’s get started.
-[Read more…] about How To Plan a DIY PR Campaign in 6 Steps
+[Read more…] about Creating a PR Campaign by Yourself in 6 Steps

 Usually when marketers think Reddit – they think massive promotion, reach, and influence.
 Reddit is the most influential social news aggregators in the world.
 It drives headlines, traffic, and new ideas further and more rapidly than any social network.